conorhastings/slack-to-tweet/README.md

 # Slack To Tweet

-An npm module that returns a simple server that will post from a slack channel to twitter.
+An npm module that returns a simple server that will post messages from a slack channel to twitter.

 ### Install